 Costa Rica is a fantasy home with beaches, cloud forests, volcanoes, unique wildlife, and several remarkable natural attractions.
 It’s a country for all, backpackers, surfers, tourists, and luxury travelers.

 Costa Rica’s great states and cities are a hub for museums and the life of heaven.
-There are a million things worth watching in the country and central valley, but we have shortlisted the top 9 best places to visit in the best time to visit Costa Rica.
+There are a million things worth watching in the country and Central Valley, but we have shortlisted the top 9 best places to visit.

 1. Arenal Volcano

-Cordillera de Tilaran’s has its volcano national park viewing called “Arenal volcano” or “Volcan Arenal,” and it provides the best view of the great grand volcano.
+Cordillera de Tilaran has its volcano national park viewing called “Arenal Volcano” or “Volcan Arenal,” and it provides the best view of the great grand volcano.
 It has been an active volcano for the past 43 years in total.

 Since 2010, the volcano has shown a decrease in its lava flow, and according to scientists, it is in a sleep mode but significantly active.

 This Pacific north coast destination of Tamarindo and its spectacular surrounding beaches are worth a visit; crystal clear pristine water and the warm and cool effect of the beach give a fantastic experience to your Costa Rica visit.
 Sunny mornings are incredibly best for beach views to enjoy a fascinating view.

 The town is spread along Tamarindo, which runs along 2 km, giving a good time to visit for visitors; the area consists of various eco-friendly and adventurous activities that include ziplining, horseback riding, turtle watching like olive ridley sea turtles, green turtles, and sea turtles.

 3. Tortuguero National Park